-Cloudflare is committed to helping our customers keep personal data in the EU.
+Cloudflare is committed to helping our customers keep personal data in Australia.
 We offer a Data Localization Suite, which gives customers control over where their data is inspected and stored.

-Our Data Localization Suite has three elements:
+Our Data Localization Suite has the following elements:

-- 1. Encryption Key Management (Geo Key Manager and Keyless SSL) - 2.
-Payload Inspection Boundary (Regional Services) - 3.
-Customer Metadata Boundary
+- Encryption Key Management (Geo Key Manager and Keyless SSL) - Payload Inspection Boundary (Regional Services)